Biblioranking fundamental physics

 \subsection{Ranking institutions}

-We share the number of citations received by each paper between the institutions $I$ of its authors with weights $p_I$ that sum to 1.
+We share the number of citations received by each paper between the institutions $I$ of its authors with weights $p_I$ that sum up to 1.
 The weights are computed by first sharing equally each paper between its $N_{\rm aut}$ authors, and next between the affiliations of each author.
 Thereby each author $A$ contributes to institute $I$ as $1/(N_A^{\rm aff} N_p^{\rm aut})$, where $N_A^{\rm aff}$ is the number of affiliations of author $A$, that include institute $I$.
-For example, this paper is attributed 5/12 to CERN, 1/4 to INFN-Genova, 1/6 to INFN-Pisa, 1/6 to Pisa U. When some affiliation is missed by {\rm InSpire}, we renormalise the $p_I$ such that they sum to 1.
+When some affiliation is missed by {\rm InSpire}, we renormalize the $p_I$ such that they sum up to 1.
 Next, we sum over all papers $p$ (optionally restricting to recent papers, if one wants to evaluate the present situation, rather than the all-time record).
-In formul\ae, the number of individual citations received by institute $I$ is: \beq N^{\rm icit}_{I} = \sum_{p} p_{pI} N_p^{\rm icit}\,,\qquad p_{pI} = \frac{1}{N_p^{\rm aut} }\sum_{A\in I,p} \frac{1}{N^{\rm aff}_{A}}\,.\eeq In the left column of table~\ref{tab:Instit} we list the institutes that most contributed to fundamental physics, according to the whole \inspire database.
-In order to focus on the present situation, in the second column we restrict to recent papers, written after 2010.
+In formul\ae, the number of individual citations received by institute $I$ is: \beq N^{\rm icit}_{I} = \sum_{p} p_{pI} N_p^{\rm icit}\,,\qquad p_{pI} = \frac{1}{N_p^{\rm aut} }\sum_{A\in I,p} \frac{1}{N^{\rm aff}_{A}}\,.\eeq In the left column of \tabl{Instit} we list the institutes that most contributed to fundamental physics, according to the whole \inspire database.
+In order to focus on the present situation, in the second column we restrict to recent papers, written from 2010.